What are internal links on a website?

 By now, it should be clear that internal links are a good thing to keep track of since they are essential for both end-users and search engines.
 From my experience, internal links are an excellent booster for your SEO rankings, and they work very quickly.
 Let’s examine in detail how exactly they help SEO.

 Without a contextual map of your website, both Google and your users see your content as scattered.
-This is bad from a UX perspective since users naturally want to explore more content.
+This is bad from a UX(user experience) perspective since users naturally want to explore more content.
 Similarly, content relevance is an important factor for ranking.
 Google promotes well-organized websites that thoroughly cover the keywords in their niche.

 Internal links spread link equity among pages